 Planting Native Hedges: Why and How To

 Why and how should you plant a hedge using native British plants?
 Not enough people do plant them; they're a fantastically under-appreciated resource.
-They have a history going back to the bronze age, making them one of the oldest man made features in the British landscape.
+They have a history going back to the bronze age - THE BRONZE AGE! - making them one of the oldest man made features in the British landscape.
 According to Hooper's Rule here in our bit of Somerset we're surrounded by medieval hedges.

 Why a Native Hedge?

 To my mind, though, the more species in a hedge the better, if for no other reason than increasing its associated biodiversity.
 You can, of course, prune a mixed hedge to keep it to a certain size too.
 Structurally mixed hedges look sounder to me as well; you need a good mix of suckering species like Blackthorn and Hazel to continue to give it a good thick base.
 I also like the kaleidoscope of spring and autumn colours they bring.

 A traditional mixed hedge is excellent for security.
-If they have kept cows and sheep out for hundreds of years, they'll deal with people too!
+If they've kept cows and sheep out for hundreds of years, they'll deal with people too!
 Hawthorn and Blackthorn - the clues are in their names - make impenetrable barriers.
 Hawthorn's synonym - "Quickthorn" - also tells you how fast it will grow.

 Native hedge plants make good visual screens too.
-Beech and Hornbeam keep their leaves in hedges, and Yew, Holly and Privet are also evergreen.
+Beech and Hornbeam keep their leaves in hedges, and Yew, Holly and Privet are helpful evergreens.

 Think of the number of plants in a native hedge and you can imagine the volume of pollen and nectar even a short length will produce, as opposed to individual plants in a garden.
 The mix of species also ensures a long flowering period – there’s rarely a time outside the winter months when something isn’t in bloom.
 Hereabouts it’s the Blackthorn blossom in early spring which saves the honey bees from starving, and at the end of the season the ivy in autumn lets them stock up for winter on warm autumn days.
 Different flowers attract different pollinators, so a mixed native hedge will support a whole range of species.